 Note: Because the primary GAIT study had an imbalance of people with mild pain – there were 20 times more people in the study with mild pain than with moderate-to-severe pain – their experience dominated the results.

-The two year 2010 GAIT ancillary study published June 4, 2010 was not favorable for chondroitin, alone or in combination, but was marginly favorable for glucosamine hydrochloride alone and celecoxib.
+The two year 2010 GAIT ancillary study published June 4, 2010 was not favorable for chondroitin, alone or in combination, but was marginally favorable for glucosamine hydrochloride alone and celecoxib.
 The ancillary study results announced June 4, 2010 revealed:

 Glucosamine research is extensive and was impressive dating back to multiple clinical trials in the 1980s and 1990s.
 Most of the favorable study trials demonstrating benefits for glucosamine were sponsored by the European patent-holder, Rottapharm.
 These studies were of poor quality due to shortcomings in their methods, including poor analysis of drop outs, short duration, small study sizes, and unclear procedures for double-blind testing.(7, 8)